uscensusbureau/SABLE/README.md

 cat /project/dump/part-00000 > /project/dump/dump.csv
 ```

-Download PDFs discovered during the web crawl.
+Download PDFs discovered during the web crawl to the ```/project/download/``` folder.

 ```
 python3 s1_download.py
 ```

 Manually classify the downloaded PDFs as "positive" (contains useful data) or "negative" and place them accordingly in the ```/project/pos_pdf/``` and ```/project/neg_pdf/``` folders.
 Convert the PDFs in the positive class to TXT format.
 Convert the PDFs in the negative class to TXT format.
-Fit and evaluate text classification models.

 ```
 vi s2_convert.py